nguyenlamzx/hacker-news/readme.md

 # Submission:

-- Submit the expo app and source code. [test with github push]
+- Submit the expo app and source code. [test with github push, t2]

 ---